How to Fix Your Wiper Fluid Spray Problem (Quick and Easy Fix)

 Driving a car without a proper windscreen washer is very dangerous, especially in the rainy season with wet roads.
 A car with a working water fluid spray is easier to drive as it clears the windshield from smearing, smudge and other outside elements.

-But if the wiper fluid is not spraying after refill it could be due to a number of reasons such as a cracked wiper fluid reservoir, a malfunctioning wiper fluid pump or a clogged wiper fluid nozzle.
+But if the wiper fluid is not spraying after a refill, it could be due to a number of reasons, such as a cracked wiper fluid reservoir, a malfunctioning wiper fluid pump, or a clogged wiper fluid nozzle.

 How to Repair a Windshield Washer?